-Name Datatype Description TIMESTAMP BIGINT The timestamp when the information was collected (in milliseconds).
+Name Datatype Description TIMESTAMP BIGINT The timestamp when the information was collected (in mil- liseconds).
 HOST_ID INTEGER Numeric ID for the host node.
 HOSTNAME STRING Server name of the host node.
-SITE_ID BIGINT Numeric ID of the execution site on the host node.
+SITE_ID INTEGER Numeric ID of the execution site on the host node.
 PARTITION_ID BIGINT The numeric ID for the logical partition that this site represents.
 When using a K value greater than zero, there are multiple copies of each logical partition.
 INDEX_NAME STRING The name of the index.
+TABLE_NAME STRING The name of the database table to which the index applies.
+INDEX_TYPE STRING A text string identifying whether the index is unique or not.
+Possible values include the following: CompactingTreeMultiMapIndex

-Name Datatype Description TABLE_NAME STRING The name of the database table to which the index applies.
-INDEX_TYPE STRING A text string identifying the type of the index as either a hash or tree index and whether it is unique or not.
-Possible values include the following: CompactingHashMultiMapIndex CompactingHashUniqueIndex CompactingTreeMultiMapIndex CompactingTreeUniqueIndex IS_UNIQUE TINYINT A byte value specifying whether the index is unique (1) or not (0).
+Name Datatype Description CompactingTreeUniqueIndex IS_UNIQUE TINYINT A byte value specifying whether the index is unique (1) or not (0).
 IS_COUNTABLE TINYINT A byte value specifying whether the index maintains a counter to optimize COUNT() queries.
 ENTRY_COUNT BIGINT The number of index entries currently in the partition.
 MEMORY_ESTIMATE BIGINT The estimated amount of memory (in kilobytes) consumed by the current index entries.